CatherineH/CatherineH.github.io/_posts/2016-08-08-music-i-bought-on-bandcamp-in-august.md

 [![Vision Crimes - Child Bite](https://f4.bcbits.com/img/a1363851554_14.jpg)](https://childbite.bandcamp.com/album/vision-crimes)
 [![Child Bite / We Are Hex Split EP - Child Bite](https://f4.bcbits.com/img/a2148450214_14.jpg)](https://childbite.bandcamp.com/album/child-bite-we-are-hex-split-ep)

-Aside from missing friends, my biggest regret about leaving San Diego was missing **Vektor** open for **Voivod** in Toronto.
+Aside from missing friends, my biggest regret about moving to San Diego was missing **Vektor** open for **Voivod** in Toronto.
 Though I may have missed that concert, I instead was able to see them when the played San Diego, where they were opened by **Child Bite**.
 Following their frenetic but fantastic live performance, I bought their three EPs on Bandcamp, *Monomania*, *Vision Crimes* and their self-titled EP.

 It's hard to define Child Bite's genre.
 Like Voivod, they are closest to punk rock, but with lyrics like **Can** or **Zappa** combined with some sludge metal sounds over a mid-century musical melody.
 Many songs start off with rough production or a punk-like simplicity to the singing and melody.
 The melodies on certain songs, like *Wrong Flesh*, are annoying in their simplicity and lack of resolution.
 I'm not sure if this is intentional.
 A minute into most songs, however, and it has progressed into unexpected territory.
 It's this progression and a lot of technical talent that have kept my attention.